- Play is 4 on 4 hockey with no goalies.

 - Penalties will be called for rule infractions.
 Penalties are called on honor system.
 A minor penalty will result in awarding possession of the puck to opposing team.

-- Referees will have the discretion to also award a "penalty shot" to the opposing team when a minor penalty is flagrant and/or a team is consistently playing in a reckless manner.
+- Scorekeepers will have the discretion to also award a "penalty shot" to the opposing team when a minor penalty is flagrant and/or a team is consistently playing in a reckless manner.

 - Penalty shot will be taken from center ice and must be attempted within 30 seconds of the penalty being called.
 Anyone on the opposing team can take the shot.
 The team that is awarded the penalty shot will also be given possession of the puck following the penalty shot attempt (regardless of the outcome of the shot)

 - Any major penalty, which includes any action that could possibly injure another player (Fighting), will result in the offending player being ejected from the tournament.
 The team that received the ejection will play the remainder of the game short-handed (3 vs. 4).
+If there are matching major penalties, the teams will play at even strength (4 vs. 4).
 Off-ice Pond official will determine major penalties.
 This rule will be strictly enforced!

-- Abuse of officials will be considered a major penalty.
+- Abuse of Scorekeepers will be considered a major penalty.
 This includes yelling, swearing, or arguing about calls.

 - No checking is allowed.
 Such action will result in a minor penalty unless deemed serious enough to be a major.